GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/README.md

 ---
-<h2>Step 4 – Switch to Router Port Configuration (Trunking)</h2>
+###<h2>Step 4 – Switch to Router Port Configuration (Trunking)</h2>
 This step then continues the process of assigning the role / purpose of in this case port Fastethernet 0/5 (this is my connection to my router).
 To allowing both vlan 10 and 20.
+- Enable
+- Configure Terminal (Config t)
+- Interface FastEthernet0/5
+- Switchport mode trunk
+- Switchport trunk allowed vlan 10, 20

 ![image alt](https://github.com/GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/blob/b5685843d71be0b0bf13e8a3eae384267d1b9fac/forgotten%20configurations%20for%20SW1.jpg)

 ---
-<h2>Step 5 - Router Subinterface Configuration (ROAS)</h2>
+###<h2>Step 5 - Router Subinterface Configuration (ROAS)</h2>
 This step invloves configurations done on the router.
 Where we allow different devices on different vlans to be able to communicate with each other.
+This is also where we introduce subinterfaces.
+- Enable
+- Configure Terminal (Config t)
+- Interface GigaEthernet0/0.10
+- Encapsulation dot1Q 10
+- Ip address 192.168.10.1 255.255.255.0 (This is the IP address I chose for the , but you can chance this)
+- Interface GigaEthernet0/0.20
+- Encapsulation dot1Q 20
+- Ip address 192.168.20.1 255.255.255.0

 ![image alt](https://github.com/GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/blob/b5685843d71be0b0bf13e8a3eae384267d1b9fac/router%20configurations.jpg)